KitPickles/streamer.bot/welcome message and auto-shoutout/README.md

-# Streamer.bot-AutoWelcome
+# Streamer.bot Auto-Welcome and Auto-Shoutout
-Code for Streamer.bot Auto Welcome Messages and AutoShoutout
+Code for Streamer.bot Automatic Welcome Messages and Shoutouts

-To Import Code to streamer.bot, just right click on the Actions List, under the Actions tab and click Import.
-Download the file then just click and drag the file from a file explorer window right into the import string area.
-A bunch of what looks like random text will show up and then other information will show up.
-Then just click Import.

-Download both these files and import the first one into streamer.bot then link the "Read random Line" Sub-Action in the WelcomeMessage Action list with the WelcomeMessage.txt.
-There Are Comments in the import with more setup instructions.
-Under the settings tab in streamer.bot, goto the "Events" tab and add the welcome message action to "First Words".
+## Install Instructions:

+ 1. Download both of these files.
+ 2. Place WelcomeMessages.txt somewhere safe, as this is the file to hold your random welcome messages.
+ 3. Import "Welcome_Message_with_Autoshoutout.txt" into Streamer.bot
+    (Click the import button and drag the file to the top section of the import dialog box).
+ 4. On your Actions tab, look for the "Welcome Message" Action and edit the "Read Random Line" sub-action to point to the folder you put "WelcomeMessages.txt".
+ 5. There are comments in the sub-actions panel showing you how to set up a simple system to ignore you and your bots, as well as how to set up auto-shoutouts.
+ 6. Lastly, go to your Platforms tab and under Twitch --> Events --> General, set the First Words to be the Welcome action.

+That's all there is to it!
+Happy streaming!